-Recommended: That the Board approve revisions to Policy Manual concerning specific policies as outlined below and on successive pages for Section 200, Institutional Governance.
+Approved: The Board approved revisions to Policy Manual concerning specific policies as outlined below and on successive pages for Section 200, Institutional Governance.

-Item 1.Policy 205.01Comprehensive Academic Program Review -- All requests for changes are to be submitted to the University System chief academic officer
+Item 1: Policy 205.01 Comprehensive Academic Program Review - All requests for changes are to be submitted to the University System chief academic officer

-The proposed revisions are provided according to each enumerated recommendation item.
+The proposed revisions were provided according to each enumerated recommendation item.
 Please note the strike-through texts represent deletions from the current version and the highlighted, bold texts represent additions.